Skip to main content

 One must embrace the time they live in and to my displeasure, this decade seems to be focused on AI.

-Having listened to all the predictions on AI these last years, my conclusion is that AI has definitely replaced us all developers six months ago.
-Weirdly enough, I am still paid a large sum of money to program on a daily basis with a language made in the 90s.
-I guess someone in HR didn’t get the memo from all the tech prophets.
+Having listened to all the predictions on AI these last years, a reasonable conclusion is that AI has definitely replaced us all developers somewhere around mid 2024.
+Weirdly enough, a lot of devs are still getting paid a large sum of money to program on a daily basis with a language made in the 90s.
+Someone in HR probably didn’t get the memo from all the tech prophets.

 Since we are all more and more incentivised to adhere to the AI frenzy and use AI for programming on a daily basis, I felt that a disclaimer was needed as to what this website contains, what in its content was made by an AI, and what was not.